bells in the West

 pay desk about the meaning of the characters, she said 'Something

-like: provide the people with what they need, likefood, water, sort
+like: provide the people with what they need, like food, water,

 actually I dont know

-I asked her what name she used for the bells when she made back
+When I asked her what name she used for the bells when she made

 to all your questions, I wouldnt be sitting here in this shop,

 wouldnt I?.
 Do you want to buy them?
 So I bought two

 These are alternative,

 new tiger bells, similar to a larger bell from another report,

 and a bell of an unknown size from Korea.